ScaleHost

 Standard caps at 10 customers per box, with a hard 0.9 core ceiling per server.
 Premium gets a full CPU core pinned just to you that nobody else can ever touch, plus priority access to the surge pool, so heavy moments can scale up to 1.5 cores.
 Budget hosts commonly run 15-25 customers per box and don't publish their cap.

-Ashburn, Virginia for now.
-That's the east-coast Hetzner facility, about 25ms to NYC and Toronto, under 80ms to most of North America.
-EU and US-West get added once enough customers in those regions justify another box.
+Falkenstein, Germany for now.
+That's a Hetzner facility — about 15ms to most of Western Europe, 25-35ms to the UK and Nordics, and under 100ms to the US east coast.
+North America and other regions get added once enough customers in those regions justify another box.

 Yes, both.
 You can swap between them with a dropdown in your panel and we'll re-install compatible plugins automatically.

 Yep.
 Upload your save folder, plugins, and configs through the file browser.
-One-click Pterodactyl import too.
+If you're coming from a Pterodactyl host, just untar their backup and upload the files directly.
+Usually under 20 minutes start to finish.

 Starter is for you.
 Pick a preset (Vanilla, Classic 2×, Heavy Modded, or PvE), pick a wipe day, done.
 Every setting has a plain-English tooltip.